Estonia national football team: Kit

 The kit of the Estonian national team (home games) traditionally consists of a blue shirt, black shorts and white socks, while a change strip (away games), is that of a white shirt, black shorts and blue socks.
 Before 1996, other colour combinations have been used.
 The goalkeeper usually wears a yellow jersey, black shorts and yellow socks.
 The kit design changes every two years to a new one.
 Since 1997 the team's supplier has been Nike, while between 1992 and 1997 it was supplied by Lotto.
 Below is a timeline of how the home kit colours have changed through time:

 Supporters

 Estonia's main supporters group of that of the Jalgpallihaigla (English: Football Hospital), with over 600 members.
 The group is committed to "Deal with all of your supporters issues from ticket distribution in a special fans section, and also with the fans as watchdogs for relations with the Estonian Football Association and their clubs".
 Home games see the group as the most vocal, situated in the Southern section of the Lilleküla Stadium.

 A busy away journey took place in October 2007, when at Wembley Stadium for the European championship qualifier with England a crowd of two thousand Estonian fans were in attendance.

 A large number of away fans have visited Tallinn.
-In 1938 which was the decisive meeting of the Baltic Cup tournament hosts and Latvia, a total of 12,000 spectators gathered at the Kadriorg Stadium of which 2,000 Latvians.
 In 2009 1,700 supporters of Bosnia and Herzegovina were at the Lilleküla Stadium.

-Recent results and upcoming fixtures
+Results and fixtures

-Recent results within the last 12 months and upcoming fixtures.